 - ▷ A new bulb should not be touched with the fingers.
-Use a cloth when installing the new bulb. - Use only bulbs of the same type and with the correct wattage (see table "Types of bulbs for exterior lighting"). - $\,\triangleright\,\,$ If LEDs in lights are defect, contact an authorised dealer or service centre.
+Use a cloth when installing the new bulb. - Use only bulbs of the same type and with the correct wattage (see section 12.6.4 "Types of bulbs for exterior lighting"). - \triangleright If LEDs in lights are defect, contact an authorised dealer or service centre.